AWWD's online payment portal and pay-by-phone service will be unavailable on Wednesday, February 28th, between 10am and 1pm.

 STEP 3: PAY YOUR FEE

-When you are ready to pay for your service connections please pay online here.
+When you are ready to pay for your service connection this can be done three ways:

 STEP 4: YOU WILL BE CONTACTED VIA DOCUSIGN

 The District’s customer service staff will email you a copy of your service order to sign via docusign.
-You are no longer required to come into the office to sign.
+Note: Please include a note with your name, email address and phone number with your check (a “Post-it” or other sticky note is OK).

 STEP 5: SCHEDULE SIDE SEWER INSPECTION